Hearing scheduled to begin Aug. 28th in Rapid City, SD

 The proposed mining area is located in Fall River and Custer Counties on the southwest edge of the Black Hills.
 This is at the center of the lands promised to the Lakota in the 1851 and 1868 Fort Laramie Treaties.
 The company wants to do ‘in situ’ uranium mining and then inject its wastes – both of which would destroy groundwater.

-The hearing will take place at the Alex Johnson Hotel, 523 – 6th Street, likely starting at 9:00 am and running until about 5:00 pm, with a lunch break.
+The hearing will take place at the Alex Johnson Hotel, 523 – 6th Street starting at 10:00 am and running until about 5:00 pm, with a lunch break.
 There will be testimony on cultural resources, the need to continue to work toward protection of those resources, and related topics.
 The ASLB has said that people should be prepared to be searched as they enter the hearing, and that no signs, banners, or weapons will be allowed inside the hearing room.

 Please attend the hearing on as many days and for as long as you can!
 The public will not be allowed to speak, but our presence will speak loudly to the ASLB judges!